slcs-jsc/jurassic/projects/validation/README.md

 inputs, NetCDF observation geometry (`obs.nc`), double-precision NetCDF scalar radiances (`rad.nc`), logs, and `metadata.json`.
 Metadata records the reference commit, the resolved LUT base path, and SHA-256 checksums for the inputs, output, and control file.
-Reference directories are ignored by Git because full matrices may be large; archive and distribute the whole `references/` tree as one versioned validation artifact.
+The three smoke-reference directories and their reference-spectrum PNGs are versioned with the repository, so a fresh clone can run and inspect smoke validation immediately.
+Their large generation logs are excluded.
+Full-reference directories remain ignored because the complete matrix is substantially larger; archive and distribute the full reference tree as a separate versioned validation artifact.

 Audit completeness and provenance without running the forward model: